shuveksha-tuladhar/project-planner/README.md

-# Todo List
+# Project Planner
-Todo List is a lightweight and user-friendly to-do list software designed to help you manage your tasks and boost productivity.
+Project Planner is a lightweight and user-friendly to-do list software designed to help you manage your tasks and boost productivity.
 With a clean and intuitive interface, Todo List makes it easy to organize your daily activities, set priorities, and track progress effortlessly.

 ## Technologies Used
 - TypeScript